 5. keep ıt ınteractıve

-Use the power of technology to make your POS displays more interactive.
+Use the power of technology to make your POS displays more interactive and innovative.
 By creating interactive displays you can get your customers to use their mobile phones with QR codes and augmented reality tools that will make them more familiar with your product that will provide a reason to purchase.

 Also experiencing a product through senses and sounds can increase the sales and build trust between the consumer and brand.
 Letting a customer touch the product, do a trial or taste it will have a positive effect.
 So incorporating these type of interactive tools on your POS design will make your displays more attractive that will result in an increase in revenue.